Flyingfish812/p2myth/docs/Intro/Terms.md

 - Shielded <img src="/terms/shielded.png" style={{zoom:0.3,verticalAlign:'middle'}}/>

     These refer to the blue outline you see on some types of invaders.
 It also makes the invaders themselves look more blue.
 These protect invaders from damage while this blue outline is up.
 After dealing damage to it for some time, the blue outline fades.
-The icon below represents the presence of Shielded invaders in a mission:
+The icon above represents the presence of Shielded invaders in a mission.

 - Armored <img src="/terms/armored.png" style={{zoom:0.3,verticalAlign:'middle'}}/>

     Refers to the gold outline around some types of invaders, these invaders resist some damage if it is not tagged as Armor Piercing.
-The icon below represents the presence of Armored invaders in a mission:
+The icon above represents the presence of Armored invaders in a mission.

 - Unprotected <img src="/terms/unprotected.png" style={{zoom:0.3,verticalAlign:'middle'}}/>

     Refers to the grey outline around some types of invaders.
 All weapons do normal damage to unprotected invaders, but some weapons can do bonus critical damage to unprotected invaders.
-The icon below represents the presence of Unprotected invaders in a mission:
+The icon above represents the presence of Unprotected invaders in a mission.

 - Hull